minhtrannhat/news_letter_api/docs/technical_write_up.md

 ## Routes

 - `health_check`: returns a HTTP code 200 if the server is up and running.
 Response body is empty.
+- `subscribe` returns a HTTP code 200 if the user successfully subscribed to our email newsletter service.
+400 if data is missing or invalid.

 ## The `tokio` Async Runtime